junyuan-fang/nvsmask3d/README.md

 # maturk: Advice for maintaining a readible code repo.
 ### General Advice
 Do not push straight to main branch.
 Use PRs (pull-requests) as much as possible.
 PRs serve as ways to track "features".
-When merging a PR, always use the option `Squash and merge`.
+When merging a PR, always use the option `Squash and merge` (click small arrow next to the green "Merge" button).
 This makes your huge PR, with many comments, a SINGLE commit in the main branch.
 A PR can consist of many of your commits that you use to implement some feature or logic to your code.
 Then a large feature from a PR will be recorded as a single commit in the history.
 This makes understanding repo progress, and features, much easier for people unfamiliar with the code.

+Always delete the branch after merging to main.
+This way, when someone pulls your github repo, they also do not pull all the feature PRs.

 To make a branch and commit changes:
 ```